Mother accused of fatally stabbing kids, husband gives thumbs-up in court

 Martinez shook her head and then wagged her finger at the camera as the judge reviewed the charges.

-"Ma'am, I'm going to caution you to cut out the display for the cameras," the judge said.
+"Ma'am, I'm going to caution you to cut out the display for the cameras," Gwinnett County Magistrate Judge Michael Thorpe said.
 "It's really not a good idea, probably not to your benefit."

 Martinez qualified for a court-appointed attorney, but she said she did not need one.